tychonievich/graphics/md/mp/goop.md

 but other than that it should work.

 We didn't do that because you'll need *many* more particles;
-the quiality of the fluid behavior is proportional to the depth of particles;
+the quality of the fluid behavior is proportional to the depth of particles;
 thus the visual quality we get with $n$ particles in 2D takes $n^{3/2}$ in 3D:
 8000 instead of 400 for a basic splash,
 30,000 instead of 1000 for elementary waves, and so on.